Dislodged Teeth Treatment Specialist in Washington, DC

 Here are three ways that a dentist can save a dislodged or missing tooth.
 Dentists can apply a composite resin material stabilized via a small wire that is bonded to the tooth.
 They can also attach orthodontic brackets to the affected teeth to which braces are attached with a thin wire.
 Another option is to fuse a synthetic gauze or metal mesh to the back of the damaged tooth to stabilize the injured tooth and facilitate healing.

 A dislodged tooth can take anywhere from 7 to 10 days to heal.
-However, with complications it could take drastically longer and each heal time is unique per patient.
+However, with complications it could take drastically longer and each healing time is unique per patient.

-The length of time the tooth was out of the mouth, and therefore the way the tooth was stored before reaching the dentist, considerably influences the probabilities of saving the tooth.
+The length of time the tooth was out of the mouth, and therefore the way the tooth was stored before reaching the dentist, considerably influences the probability of saving the tooth.
 Again, immediate treatment is essential.
-Taking these factors under consideration, your dentist, pediatric dentist or endodontist may discuss other treatment options with you.
+Taking these factors into consideration, your dentist, pediatric dentist, or endodontist may discuss other treatment options with you.

 If you or someone you know has a dislodged tooth, come to Ideal Endodontics today!
 Our kind and professional staff are experienced in treating dislodged teeth, and can help you keep them healthy!
 To speak with one of our specialists, contact our office today.
 Visit us online or simply call us to book an appointment.